redhat-developer/devspaces-images/codeready-workspaces-traefik/docs/content/observability/tracing/jaeger.md

 _Optional, Default=true_

-Disables the UDP connection helper that periodically re-resolves the agent's hostname and reconnects if there was a change.
+Disable the UDP connection helper that periodically re-resolves the agent's hostname and reconnects if there was a change.
 Enabling the re-resolving of UDP address make the client more robust in Kubernetes deployments.

 ```yaml tab="File (YAML)"